UBC President’s Community Roundtables

-Read reports from past Roundtables below, and see how UBC is aligning its teaching, research and public engagement priorities with the needs of local communities.
+Read reports from past Roundtables below, and see how UBC is aligning its teaching, research and civic engagement priorities with the needs of local communities.

 UBC’s Role in Migration & Integration